Cross-Platform Support

 Use

-for building WebAssembly binaries.Example:
+GOOS=jsandGOARCH=wasmfor building WebAssembly binaries.Example:

-GOOS=js GOARCH=wasm go build -o app.wasm
+GOOS=js GOARCH=wasm go build -o app.wasm.

 Experimental Architectures: